sanity-io/litter/README.md

-# go-squirt
+# go-litter

-Go-squirt implements a deep pretty printer for Go data structures to aid in debugging.
+Go-litter implements a deep pretty printer for Go data structures to aid in debugging.
 It is a limited replacement for `go-spew` with focus on terseness in output to make life simpler when debugging complex data structures.
 Its main reason for being is that it will detect circular references or aliasing and replace additional references to the same object with aliases.
 Like this: